 \end{itemize}

 \begin{thm}{Topological dimension} Let $\spc{X}$ be a metric space.
-The topological dimension of $\spc{X}$ is defined as the minimum of nonnegative integers $n$, such that for any finite open cover of $\spc{X}$ there is a finite open refinement with order~$n$.
+The topological dimension of $\spc{X}$ is defined to be the minimum of nonnegative integers $n$ such that for any open cover of $\spc{X}$ there is a finite open refinement with order~$n$.

 If no such $n$ exists, the topological dimension of $\spc{X}$ is infinite.